-RPZ-CLIENT-IP IP records are triggered by the IP address of the DNS client.
-Client IP address triggers are encoded in records that have owner names that are subdomains of rpz-client-ip relativized to the policy zone origin name and encode an address or address block.
-IPv4 addresses are represented as prefixlength.B4.B3.B2.B1.rpz-ip.
-The IPv4 prefix length must be between 1 and 32.
+The second kind of RPZ trigger is an IP address in an A and AAAA record in the ANSWER section of a response.
+IP address triggers are encoded in records that have owner names that are subdomains of rpz-ip relativized to the RPZ origin name and encode an IP address or address block.
+IPv4 trigger addresses are represented as prefixlength.B4.B3.B2.B1.rpz-ip.
+The prefix length must be between 1 and 32.
 All four bytes, B4, B3, B2, and B1, must be present.
 B4 is the decimal value of the least significant byte of the IPv4 address as in IN-ADDR.ARPA.

-IPv6 addresses are encoded in a format similar to the standard IPv6 text representation, prefixlength.
-W8.W7.W6.W5.W4.W3.W2.W1.rpz-ip.
+IPv6 addresses are encoded in a format similar to the standard IPv6 text representation, prefixlength.W8.W7.W6.W5.W4.W3.W2.W1. rpz-ip.
 Each of W8,...,W1 is a one to four digit hexadecimal number representing 16 bits of the IPv6 address as in the standard text representation of IPv6 addresses, but reversed as in IN-ADDR.ARPA.
-All 8 words must be present except when one set of consecutive zero words is replaced with .zz. analogous to double colons (::) in standard IPv6 text encodings.
-The IPv6 prefix length must be between 64 and 128.
+All 8 words must be present except when consecutive zero words are replaced with .zz. analogous to double colons (::) in standard IPv6 text encodings.
+The prefix length must be between 1 and 128.

-- QNAME QNAME policy records are triggered by query names of requests and targets of CNAME records resolved to generate the response.
-The owner name of a QNAME policy record is the query name relativized to the policy zone. - RPZ-IP IP triggers are IP addresses in an A or AAAA record in the ANSWER section of a response.
-They are encoded like client-IP triggers except as subdomains of rpz-ip. - RPZ-NSDNAME NSDNAME triggers match names of authoritative servers for the query name, a parent of the query name, a CNAME for query name, or a parent of a CNAME.
-They are encoded as subdomains of rpz-nsdname relativized to the RPZ origin name.
-NSIP triggers match IP addresses in A and AAAA RRsets for domains that can be checked against NSDNAME policy records. - RPZ-NSIP NSIP triggers are encoded like IP triggers except as subdomains of rpz-nsip.
+NSDNAME triggers match names of authoritative servers for the query name, a parent of the query name, a CNAME for query name, or a parent of a CNAME.
+They are encoded as subdomains of rpz-nsdomain relativized to the RPZ origin name.
+NSIP triggers match IP addresses in A and AAAA RRsets for domains that can be checked against NSDNAME policy records.
+NSIP triggers are encoded like IP triggers except as subdomains of rpz-nsip.
 NSDNAME and NSIP triggers are checked only for names with at least min-ns-dots dots.
 The default value of min-ns-dots is 1 to exclude top level domains.

-The query response is checked against all response policy zones, so two or more policy records can be triggered by a response.
-Because DNS responses are rewritten according to at most one policy record, a single record encoding an action (other than DISABLED actions) must be chosen.
-Triggers or the records that encode them are chosen for the rewriting in the following order:
+The query response is checked against all RPZs, so two or more policy records can be triggered by a response.
+Because DNS responses can be rewritten according to at most one policy record, a single record encoding an action (other than DISABLED actions) must be chosen.
+Triggers or the records that encode them are chosen in the following order:

-- Choose the triggered record in the zone that appears first in the response-policy option. - Prefer CLIENT-IP to QNAME to IP to NSDNAME to NSIP triggers in a single zone. - Among NSDNAME triggers, prefer the trigger that matches the smallest name under the DNSSEC ordering. - Among IP or NSIP triggers, prefer the trigger with the longest prefix. - Among triggers with the same prefex length, prefer the IP or NSIP trigger that matches the smallest IP address.
+- Choose the triggered record in the zone that appears first in the response-policy option. - Prefer QNAME to IP to NSDNAME to NSIP triggers in a single zone. - Among NSDNAME triggers, prefer the trigger that matches the smallest name under the DNSSEC ordering. - Among IP or NSIP triggers, prefer the trigger with the longest prefix.

+• Among triggers with the same prefex length, prefer the IP or NSIP trigger that matches the smallest IP address.

-When the processing of a response is restarted to resolve DNAME or CNAME records and a policy record set has not been triggered, all response policy zones are again consulted for the DNAME or CNAME names and addresses.
+When the processing of a response is restarted to resolve DNAME or CNAME records and a policy record set has not been triggered, all RPZs are again consulted for the DNAME or CNAME names and addresses.